SJasonHumphrey/SJasonHumphrey/README.md

 I'm a graduate of **DigitalCrafts** **Full-Stack Web Developer** program.
-I currently reside in Atlanta, GA.
+I currently reside in Nashville,TN.
 I love developing, science, learning new things and reading.
 I enjoy expanding my knowledge and growing daily.
 Have a look around and check out some repositories and links.
 Thanks for stopping by.
 Check out my website [Here](https://jasonhumphrey.io) or drop me an Email: sjasonhumphrey@yahoo.com I'm going to get back to coding.

 ## Skills